 Best practices for marketing online reviews

-You might also want check out How to understand Google Business Reviews
+You might also want to check out How to understand Google Business Reviews

-Reviews are an extremely effective form of marketing content and you should absolutely promote them across the web–just be smart about it.
+Reviews are an extremely effective form of marketing content and you should absolutely promote them across the web–just be smart about it and don’t copy reviews.